Anna Martin

 Additional information

-If you are interested in working with me, please contact me via email and we can book in an initial call to discuss how this might work.
-I am happy to provide a free 20 minute online meeting or phone call for us to get to know each other, discuss any previous experiences of therapy and address any questions you may have about the process.
-This gives us time to consider if working together is right for us both before committing to a first session.
-Usually we would have weekly sessions to begin with and we will evaluate what is working on a regular basis and modify sessions to suit your needs.
+If you are interested in working with me, please contact me via email and we can book in an initial call to discuss how we might work together.
+I provide a free 20 minute online meeting or phone call for us to get to know each other, discuss any previous experiences of therapy and address any questions you may have about the process.
+This gives us time to consider if working together feels right for us both before committing to a first session.
+Usually we would start with weekly sessions and evaluate what is working on a regular basis to suit your needs.

 When I work